selwr/sequel/README.md

 > {topic} (flags) [multiplicity].pdf

 Topics are what the files are about.
 They needn't be written within curly braces - the above is just to illustrate their positioning within the filename.
-There should only be one topic per file, but hyphens can be included in the filename to give further clarity to the topic.
+There should only be one topic per file, but hyphens can be included in the topic to give further clarity to the topic.

 Flags are separate, optional 'classifiers' that allow differentiation between files on the same topic.
 They should all be in one set of round brackets and in the position shown above.
-Two flags should be separated using ' and ', and three or more flags can be separated using commas too.
+Two flags should be separated using ' and '.
+Three or more flags should also be separated using commas.

 The multiplicity in the square brackets should count from 1 up to however many files there are on that specific topic.
 However, if there is only one file on that topic, [1] is not required at the end of the filename.
 The multiplicity should be the final part of the filename before the extension.